Uniwersytet Warszawski, Wydział Nauk Ekonomicznych - Centralny System Uwierzytelniania

 14. Proofreading your own work – checklist.
 Peer reviews and the skill of giving feedback.

-The list of topics will be adapted after consultations with the students, taking into account their writing needs.
+The list of topics may be adapted after consultations with the students, taking into account their writing needs.

 Literatura: (tylko po angielsku)

 All materials are provided by the teacher via Google Classroom and/or in class.
-The materials include sample essays, academic articles and worksheets.
+The materials include sample essays, academic articles, and worksheets.
+Additional readings on AI and ethics in academic writing will be included.

 Caplan, N. (2019).
 Grammar Choices for Graduate and Professional Writers (2nd ed.).
 The University of Michigan Press.